DyogenIBENS/LibsDyogen/README.md

 ```
 ./cyntenator -t "(HSX.txt MMX.txt)" -h phylo HSCFMM.blast  "((HSX.txt:1.2 MMX.txt:1.3):0.5 CFX.txt:2.5):1" > human_mouse
 ```
-cyntenator should be plugged automatically to LibsDyogen.
+Cyntenator should be plugged automatically to LibsDyogen.
 If it is not plugged, update the PATH_CYNTENATOR_BIN variable in ${PATH_LIBSDYOGEN}/utils/myCyntenator.py
 ```
 PATH_CYNTENATOR_BIN = "<PATH_PARENT_ALL>/cyntenator/cyntenator"